 - Citizens of Algeria who intend to stay less than 90 days in a period of half a year, provided they carry a service or diplomatic passport.

-- Travelers who do not exceed 90 days in the country, provided they are citizens of Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Brazil, Brunei, Canada, Chile, Costa Rica, Croatia, El Salvador, Guatemala, Honduras, Israel, Japan, the Republic of Korea, Malaysia, Mauritius, Mexico, Monaco, New Zealand, Nicaragua, Panama, Paraguay, San Marino, Seychelles, Singapore, Saint Kitts and Nevis, Uruguay, United States of America, Vatican and Venezuela.
+- Travellers who do not exceed 90 days in the country, provided they are citizens of Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Brazil, Brunei, Canada, Chile, Costa Rica, Croatia, El Salvador, Guatemala, Honduras, Israel, Japan, the Republic of Korea, Malaysia, Mauritius, Mexico, Monaco, New Zealand, Nicaragua, Panama, Paraguay, San Marino, Seychelles, Singapore, Saint Kitts and Nevis, Uruguay, United States of America, Vatican and Venezuela.

-- Travelers who intend to stay less than 90 days in a half-year period, provided they carry passports issued by Hong Kong (Special Administrative Region of China) or Macao (Special Administrative Region of China).
+- Travellers who intend to stay less than 90 days in a half-year period, provided they carry passports issued by Hong Kong (Special Administrative Region of China) or Macao (Special Administrative Region of China).

 - Citizens of the Philippines who intend to stay less than 90 days in a period of half a year, provided they carry an official or diplomatic passport.

-- Travelers who do not exceed 90 days in the country, provided that they are citizens of Albania, Bosnia and Herzegovina, the Republic of Moldova, Republic of Montenegro, Morocco, Russia, Republic of Serbia, Tunisia, and Ukraine with a diplomatic passport.
+- Travellers who do not exceed 90 days in the country, provided that they are citizens of Albania, Bosnia and Herzegovina, the Republic of Moldova, Republic of Montenegro, Morocco, Russia, Republic of Serbia, Tunisia, and Ukraine with a diplomatic passport.